English to Persian video translator online | AI tool | HeyGen

 Go from English to Persian in minutes

-Instead of creating subtitles manually, HeyGen combines transcription, translation and timing alignment in one workflow, which significantly reduces production time.
+Instead of building subtitles manually, HeyGen combines transcription, translation, and timing alignment in a single workflow, which reduces production time significantly.

 Reach Persian-speaking audiences